dansmyers/DataScienceAndAnalytics/Sprint-1-Descriptive_Statistics_and_R/README.md

 - **Don't wait until the last minute**!
 You won't have time to finish everything if you don't start promptly.

 - The lab documents are important resources.
 Review them and use them as references when completing the homework projects.

+- Remember that you're allowed to work with members of your team and use any other web resources you find useful.